COBRA: continuing healthcare coverage

 Although not required by COBRA law, under the UnitedHealthcare plans provided through Stryker, a covered domestic partner has the same COBRA rights as a spouse.
 Termination of the domestic partner relationship is treated in the same manner as divorce.

-Note: If you are enrolled in a medical plan option other than the UnitedHealthcare PPO, HSA or Out-of-Area plan, see the supplemental summary plan description for the applicable plan (provided in the Location-Based Provisions section) or contact your Benefits representative for specific information about eligibility for COBRA Continuation Coverage for your spouse or domestic partner and dependent children.
+Note: If you are enrolled in a medical plan option other than the UnitedHealthcare PPO, HSA or Out-of-Area plan, see the supplemental summary plan description for the applicable plan (provided in the Location-based provisions section) or contact your Benefits representative for specific information about eligibility for COBRA continuation coverage for your spouse or domestic partner and dependent children.